Energy transport in Z3 chiral clock model: Model

+There has been limited studies of transport properties in the model.
+Non-equilibrium current in $\mathbb{Z}_3$ chiral clock chain with alternating sites are different temperatures have been studied in Ref \cite{puebla2021open}.
+At the critical integrable point described by $f=J$ and $\theta=0$, energy transport between a ground state and high energy state was studied in a generalized hydrodynamics framework in Ref. \cite{CCMGHD}.
+We will study the energy transport in the ferromagnetic ($f<J$) regime and at varying values of $\theta$.

 A natural framework for investigation of transport properties is to attach baths with different characteristic temperatures at the opposite ends of the chain.
 This temperature difference creates an energy gradient and energy flow from high to low temperature end.
 In Ref.\cite{Prosen_2009}, Prosen $et\;al.$ introduced the idea of using few-site jump operators to study transport properties under the dissipative dynamics of LME.
 This strategy provides computational simplicity and speedup leading to its extensive use for studying spin and fermionic chains\cite{PhysRevB.98.235128,PhysRevLett.106.220601,PhysRevB.99.094435,PhysRevB.102.195142,Mendoza_Arenas_2013,PhysRevB.102.184304,PhysRevLett.117.040601,PhysRevB.86.125111}.
-Such local Lindblad approximation of the coupling of the system to a quantum environment generically results in violation of local conservation laws near the edges \cite{ManasLME}.
-Here we assume here that energy transport properties in the bulk of the chain are unaffected by this.
+It has been argued that the local Lindblad approximations cannot faithfully reproduce the coherences produced by coupling to an actual quantum environment \cite{ManasLME}.
+The local Lindblad operators we use are intended to maintain local energy densities at the ends of the chain rather than to mimic a realistic quantum bath.
+We assume that the transport properties are independent of the manner in which the local energy density is realized.

 Dissipative dynamics of the system with bath attached at both ends is given by the LME\cite{Lindblad1976}

 where $\rho$ is the density matrix of the system and $\mathcal{D}[\rho]$ is the Lindblad dissipator.
 The dissipator acts on the two sites at each end of the chain